DannyRyman/cv/cv.md

 **Sapient** : *Technical Lead* __Nov 2019 Present__
 *Team Leading; Technical Leadership and Mentoring; Solution Design; React 16; MS Azure; DevOps; Styleguidist; OpenAPI*

-* Working with a UAE based client to setup a brand new Trade Bank in a very aggressive time-frame.
+* Working with a UAE based client to setup a brand new trade bank in a very aggressive time-frame.

 * Led a small team of developers on the creation of two web portals, Client Portal & Colleague Portal, for use of external clients and internal staff members.
 This included the creation of a common components library, based on the UX style-guides, and used across both portals.